DuPont wins 20-year ban on Kolon's Kevlar rival

-DuPont Co (DD.N), the inventor of Kevlar, used in bulletproof vests and other body armor, won a federal court order barring South Korea's Kolon Industries Inc (120110.KS) from making a competing version of the synthetic fiber for 20 years.
+Aug 31 DuPont Co, the inventor of Kevlar used in bulletproof vests and other body armor, won a federal court order barring South Korea's Kolon Industries Inc from making a competing version of the synthetic fiber for 20 years.

-Last September 14, a federal jury in Richmond, Virginia, ordered Kolon to pay DuPont $919.9 million of damages for stealing 149 trade secrets relating to Kevlar, a high-strength para-aramid fiber used in body armor, military helmets, tires and fiber-optic cables.
+Last Sept.
+14, a Richmond federal jury ordered Kolon to pay DuPont $919.9 million of damages for stealing trade secrets relating to Kevlar, a high-strength para-aramid fiber used in body armor, military helmets, tires and fiber-optic cables.

 Mitchell in 2010 pleaded guilty to theft of trade secrets and served most of an 18-month prison term, court and prison records show.